 - Functional limitations (missed work, mobility issues, etc.)

-This medical evidence plays a role in proving the severity of your injuries and ensuring you receive appropriate compensation.
+This medical evidence plays a role in proving the severity of your injuries.

 💰 Step 5: Doctor Is Paid After the Case Settles

-Once your case settles or you receive a court award, your attorney pays your medical provider directly from the proceeds.
+Once your case settles, your attorney pays your medical provider directly from the proceeds.
 The LOP ensures the provider’s bill is paid before any remaining funds are released to you.

 🟢 No collections.